 We draw inspiration from nature by combining earthy tones, rich hues, and botanical motifs with simple, streamlined, and classic silhouettes that are as wearable as they are comfortable.

 Queen of Suburbia aims to minimize our environmental footprint.
-That's why we've chosen minimal packaging, small cards, and include eco-friendly Canadian-made soap samples with each parcel.
+That's why we've chosen minimal packaging, business cards made from recycled cotton t-shirts, and include eco-friendly Canadian-made soap samples with each parcel.
 (Psst: the soap is rinseless, and free of harsh chemicals and overwhelming fragrances).
 And after you've opened your order, don't forget to recycle!

 When you support Queen of Suburbia, know that in doing so you're ensuring that the skilled people involved in making your lingerie are paid fairly for their work and craftsmanship.